 Bring a Plant to Work

 Last time around, we talked about greening up the office by bringing a plant to work.
-Well that’s still great advice.
-Plants scrub the air, working like an air filter.
+Well, that’s still great advice.
+Plants scrub the air, working as an air filter.
 They take the carbon dioxide you are spewing forth with every exhale and convert it back into oxygen.